Casal2/CASAL2/README.md

 windows installer ftp://ftp.niwa.co.nz/Casal2/windows/casal2_setup.exe

-A linux bundle which includes a binary, manual, examples and other help guides can be downloaded at ftp://ftp.niwa.co.nz/Casal2/linux/Casal2.tar.gz
+A linux bundle  installer which includes a binary, manual, examples and other help guides can be downloaded at ftp://ftp.niwa.co.nz/Casal2/linux/Casal2.tar.gz.
+There is also a debian installer available for download at ftp://ftp.niwa.co.nz/Casal2/linux/Casal2.deb

 For users who are interested in contributing to